hyunsooda/ParameterGuard/README.md

 In essence, the ParameterGuard encompasses three predetermined guards (rules).
 When parameter usages adhere to these established guards, their safety is assured.
 However, instances where such guards are absent—occurring prior to the related usages—are inserted into a report list for subsequent review, which delegates the final comfirmation to the programmers.
+`ParameterGuard` is implemented from scratch with 1K LoC in Golang, powered by Golang analysis pass pipeline.

 ### How to run
 `./paramguard ./...`